williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 ### Consciousness is Subjective

-Consciousness is subjective experience—what it's like to be something.
-Superposition captures possibility and potential—what it's like to be multiple things simultaneously.
+Consciousness is subjective experience what it's like to be something.
+Superposition captures possibility and potential what it's like to be multiple things simultaneously.
 This match suggests superposition might be consciousness.

 ### Consciousness Requires Integration